 All articles posted in Society & Culture

-Student nominations, Senior Week events, teaching awards and the women’s basketball preview video were among our selections for tweets from the Northeastern community this week.
+Orientation Session C, new co-ops, and November Project were among our selections for tweets from the Northeastern community this week.

 Assistant professor of communication studies Sarah Jackson’s new book examines how the mainstream and black press have covered controversial political dissent by African-American celebrities.
 Her inspiration came from an unlikely source: Kanye West.

 Law professor Wendy Parmet analyzes the U.S. Supreme Court ruling Monday that some for-profit companies with religious objections can avoid paying for employees’ contraceptive care, a requirement of the Affordable Care Act.

 In April, Massachusetts Gov. Deval Patrick filed legislation that would ban noncompete clauses in the state, saying that they restrict innovation.
 Here, law professor David Phillips offers insight into the role of noncompete clauses and how the potential new law could impact businesses.